UAV-Assisted Wireless Communications: An Experimental Analysis of A2G and G2A Channels: Experimental Results

-\cref{fig5a}, shows the effective resulting RSSI for one spatial stream when summing the signal received in both antennas.
-In \cref{fig5b}, the achievable downlink throughput for the same UAV headings is depicted.
-The presented values depict the best and worst-case scenarios, showing that the throughput can vary from approximately 30 Mbit/s (N, S, E, and W) to approximately 10 Mbit/s (NE, SE, SW, and NW).
-Since the used antennas are omnidirectional, it would be possible to have the same received power level independently of the UAV heading, as depicted by the orange line for Friis.
-However, in real-world experiments, the antennas have a heterogeneous radiation pattern; this can be concluded by different received power levels for different headings.
-In general, the relationship between RSSI and throughput is complex and depends on various factors such as the signal-to-noise ratio, modulation scheme, and channel conditions.
-A high RSSI does not necessarily imply a high throughput and vice-versa.
+In~\cref{fig4b}, the maximum downlink throughput for the same UAV headings is depicted.
+The values presented depict the best and worst-case scenarios, showing that the throughput can vary from approximately 30~Mbit/s (N, S, E, and W) to approximately 10~Mbit/s (NE, SE, SW, and NW).
+In general, the relationship between the RSSI and the throughput is complex and depends on various factors such as the Signal-to-Noise Ratio~(SNR), Modulation and Coding Scheme~(MCS) being used, and other channel conditions such as interference and occupancy.
 For example, a strong signal may still experience a high level of interference, which can reduce the throughput.
-However, in this paper, if comparing \cref{fig5a} and \cref{fig5b} because of the lack of obstacle and interference in the scenario, can be drawn that high RSSI results in high throughput and vice-versa.
-Additionally, from \cref{fig5a}, can be drawn that at 180º the RSSI is lower than expected.
-It is due to the obstruction of the UAV's body.
+However, in this paper, when comparing~\cref{fig4a} and \cref{fig4b}, we can state that we were achieving the expected values of TCP throughput for the experienced RSSI values due to the low noise floor of -95~dBm and the lack of interference.
+Additionally, from~\cref{fig4a} we can conclude that at 180º the RSSI is lower than at 0º, which is expected due to the obstruction of the UAV's body.\looseness=-1

-\cref{fig6}, represents the resulting expected Coverage for -85 dBm of RSSI (link still stable but low throughput) and -75 dBm (link with still good performance for multiple video streams) cut-offs.
-During the tests, we were able to have Internet connectivity beyond 1.5 Km (the UE remained connected, and browsing the Internet was still possible).
+\cref{fig5} represents the resulting expected coverage for two RSSI cut-offs: i) a -85~dBm link still stable with a SNR of 10~dB, but with low throughput; and ii) a -75~dBm link with 20~dB of SNR, which still provides good performance for multiple video streams.
+This considers the measurements at the UAV, which is the worst-case scenario due to the link asymmetry of 10~dB.\looseness=-1